krillavilla/TechTrends/README.md

 Following this guide will ensure that all components of the TechTrends application are functioning correctly before submission.

+## 📸 Reviewer Requirements

+For specific instructions on how to meet the reviewer's requirements, please refer to the [INSTRUCTIONS.md](INSTRUCTIONS.md) guide.
+This guide includes:

+- Instructions for verifying the application running on port 7111
+- Steps to verify the Kubernetes deployment is in the RUNNING state
+- Steps to verify the ArgoCD techtrends-prod application is in a healthy state
+- Instructions for updating the required screenshots

 ---

-I’m proud of what I achieved with TechTrends — not only in getting a cloud-native app into production but also in applying real-world DevOps principles every step of the way.
+I'm proud of what I achieved with TechTrends — not only in getting a cloud-native app into production but also in applying real-world DevOps principles every step of the way.